 Attention prostate owners!
 If you're looking to explore prostate massage and stimulation, specially designed butt plugs for prostate stimulation definitely exist, and we've got 'em!

-The We-Vibe Vector Vibrating Prostate Massager is wonderful for reaching that sweet P-spot.
+The Rocker Vibrating Prostate Massager is wonderful for reaching that sweet P-spot.
 The curved shaft is adjustable to allow users to further personalize the experience and find a unique angle that works for them.
 The We-Vibe can be controlled via the We-Vibe app by you or your partner, and features lots and lots of vibration options.

 We know, we know, you’ve heard this all before, but lube is especially important when it comes to anal play.
 Unlike the vagina, the anus does NOT self-lubricate, meaning it can become very dry and uncomfortable very fast.
 Using tons of lube will ensure your butt plug experience goes smoothly… pun intended.